-PointsBet is offering what stands out as the most substantial and valuable sign-up bonuses/welcome packages among all NJ online sportsbooks.
+PointsBet is offering what stands out as the most substantial and valuable sign-up bonus among all NJ online sportsbooks.
 New registrants from Sports Handle are eligible for not one but two risk-free bets ($1,000 total).
 Just follow the links on this page, or use code HANDLE.
 Here’s how it works:

 1. Up to $500 risk-free fixed odds bet: For this bonus, you make a traditional fixed odds wager, such as a spread or moneyline bet, up to $500.
 If you win, excellent, the winnings are yours to keep.
 If you lose, you get the amount of your wager — up to $500 — refunded to your account as a bonus bet.
 If you bet the full $500 and it was refunded, you may have the option to divide the $250 refund into either 2, 3 or 4 equal bets such as 2 $125 bets or 4 $62.50 bets.
 Once you use the first $250 risk-free bet, you can repeat the process for a second risk-free bet.

 2. Two $250 risk-free PointsBetting bets: For this bonus, you make a PointsBet (explained below) and if you lose, you will get refunded up to $500.
 PointsBetting is distinguished from fixed odds betting but the same bonus rule applies: You don’t absorb the loss, rather, if your PointsBet goes kerplunk, the sportsbook will issue you up to $500 (corresponding to the amount of your actual PointsBetting loss) in the form of bonus bets.
 The site will process bonus refunds as bonus bets within 24 hours of bet settlement.
 Once again, you can repeat the process again for your second risk-free pointsbetting bet.

 PointsBet NJ sportsbook basics: Registering, game formats, software